 If your drain is slow, your first instinct is probably to grab a chemical drain cleaner or a coat hanger.
 Sometimes that works.
 Often, it doesn't — and sometimes it makes things worse.
-After clearing thousands of drains across Largo, Seminole, Clearwater, and the rest of Pinellas County, here are the five signs that say "stop what you're doing and call a plumber."
+After clearing thousands of drains across Largo, Seminole, Clearwater, and the rest of Pinellas County, here are the five signs that say "stop what you're doing and call a drain pro."

 1. Multiple Drains Are Slow at the Same Time